-A well-designed commercial heat pump system is more than capable of providing all the heating needs for a business and, in the long term, represent good value for money in savings from reduced energy bills and the income generated from the Renewable Heat Incentive, as well as helping commercial premises bring down that all important carbon footprint.
+A well-designed commercial heat pump system is more than capable of providing all the heating needs for a business and, in the long term, represent good value for money in savings from reduced energy bills and the income generated from the Renewable Heat Incentive (closed to new applicants on 31st of March 2022), as well as helping commercial premises bring down that all important carbon footprint.

 Renewable Heat Incentive for commercial heat pumps